xu-zi-han/learngit/readme.txt

-Git is a distributed version control system.
+Git is a distributed version control system under the GPL.
-Git is a free software under the GPL.
+Git is a free software.
+Test push.